wp-plugins/addon-so-widgets-bundle/readme.txt

 == Changelog ==

+= 1.1 =
+* Integrated Widgets Customizations via The Customizer
+* Fixed some bugs & issues & cleaned up some files
+* Small UI Improvements

 = 1.0 =
 * Initial Upload of the plugin

 == Upgrade Notice ==

-Updating is a smooth transition, but it's always better to have a backup.
+Updating is a smooth transition, but it's always better to have a backup first.